Yeah… you are probably thinking the same thing I was.. 10 pack abs.. How the heck do those guys that appear to have a 10 pack actually do it?

 Workout & Build Your Ab Muscles

 Exercises you can do include, double crunches, cable crunches, standing oblique crunches.
-Start with a low number of reps and then increase the number gradually, that’s the correct way to make your abs look more visible, I for example started doing 100 crunches a day and moved it up to 500 crunches per day just to see what kind of impact it will have on my core, you can do the same.
+Again, start with a low number of reps and then increase the number gradually, that’s the correct way to make your abs look more visible.

 Calories in minus calories out